Learn all about what TOG Rating is when it comes to baby’s clothing and how TOG Rating can help you feel confident in dressing your baby for sleep!

 What TOG Should Baby Sleep In?

-Each swaddle and sleep sack manufacturer may offer a variety of products with different TOG ratings.
-Most commonly, you’ll see TOG ratings from 0.2 all the way up to 3.5.
+Most commonly, you’ll see TOG ratings from 0.2 all the way up to 3.5:

 One of the best swaddle blankets is Aiden + Anais, which offers three different TOG ratings.
 They range from 1.0 to 2.5 TOG, giving you options for warm summer naps and chilly winter nights.